Frequently Asked Questions

 How do I sign up?

 CLPS accepts applications for prospective students by referral only.
-The application process includes an online application, a studio class visit, and a family interview in order to ensure a quality pairing and partnership between teacher, students, parents, and studio community.
+The application process includes an online application, a studio class visit (in non-pandemic times), and a family interview in order to ensure a quality pairing and partnership between teacher, students, parents, and studio community.
 If you have the name of a referral, please click here to apply.

 How are lessons structured?

 Using individualized curriculum and project-based learning plans, coupled with research-based pedagogy and core principles of progressive education, each student is encouraged to take an active engagement in their own learning as they embark enthusiastically on their quest to achieve complete understanding and mastery of the fundamentals of music performance, theory, literature and history.

 CLPS also provides settings for collaborative group learning and peer review, as well as opportunities for self-directed learning, to supplement each student's weekly individual instruction.